Google has transformed the way search works. People can easily find what they're looking for without even having to visit the website.

 Google My Business has amazing inbuilt tools that give you incredible insights for each post that lets you genuinely understand how users interact with your business information on Google.

 Using GMB insights, you can discover:

-- Where customers view your business listing on Google?
+- Where do customers view your business listing on Google?

-- What activities clients perform when they visit your business listing, whether they visit your site, click on directions, take a look at the photos or call you?
+- What activities do clients perform when they visit your business listing, whether they visit your site, click on directions, take a look at the photos, or call you?

 - When people using Google are visiting your business listing?

 Based on these insights, you must always optimize your listing.
 For instance, if a lot of people are searching for directions, you can infer that the address on the listing is likely not detailed enough.